rubenwardy/minetest_modding_book/_en/map/storage.md

-The Lua method tends to be a lot faster and matches the format Lua uses for tables, while JSON is a more standard format, is better structured, and is well suited when you need to exchange information with another program.
+The Lua method tends to be a lot faster and matches the format Lua uses for tables, while JSON is a more standard format, is better structured, and is well suited for when you need to exchange information with another program.

 ```lua